lamini-ai/lamini-examples/prompt_engineering.md

 ## Mitigate Common Output Issues with Prompt Engineering

-### Incomplete Output
+### Output Incomoplete or Too Long

-It is not uncommon for models to produce incomplete sentences, influenced by various factors such as prompt complexity and training data.
+It is not uncommon for models to produce sentences that are incomplete or too long, influenced by various factors such as prompt complexity and training data.
-Incomplete sentences could arise due to the model attempting to generate additional context or information.
+Such sentences could arise due to the model attempting to generate additional context or information.
 Refining prompts can help address this behavior.

-Consider the output to this prompt ```Describe the impacts of Silicon Valley.``` Note the output below has an incomplete sentence at the end.
+Consider the output to this prompt ```Describe the impacts of Silicon Valley.``` Note the output below is long and has an incomplete sentence at the end.

 ```
  Silicon Valley is a region in California that is known for its high-tech industry and innovation.
 It is home to some of the world's largest and most successful technology companies, including Google, Facebook, Apple, and Microsoft.
 The region has had a significant impact on the global economy and has transformed the way we live, work, and communicate.